Progress Report

 1. Outline of the project

 We have obtained evidence to understand how pleasure and aspiration evolved and drove us to achieve goals in the brain.
 Particularly, both monkeys and humans feel similarly during the gamble; after lucky win they feel more likely to win.
 Our findings were reported at the high-ranked scientific journal (Project 4-1).
-We developed behavioral tasks to examine the subjective value of reward and desire, as well as the neural representation of hierarchical cognition in monkeys, and began recording neural activity.
-We also conducted fMRI experiments in humans to examine interactions between hierarchical cognition and social preferences and found that prosocials and proselfs use their brains differently.
-(Project 4-2).
+We have developed behavioral tasks to examine the subjective value of reward and hierarchical cognition in macaque monkeys, and obtained preliminary results suggesting functional differences in the prefrontal cortex, amygdala, and hippocampus.
+We also conducted fMRI experiments in humans to examine interactions between hierarchical cognition and social preferences and found that prosocials and proselfs use their brains differently (Project 4-2).

 2. Outcome so far

-By conducting similar behavior measurement experiments in monkeys and humans, we directly compared the gambling behavior of them and showed that their value judgments are very similar.
+- By conducting similar behavior measurement experiments in monkeys and humans, we directly compared their gambling behavior and showed that their value judgments are very similar.
 (Dynamic prospect theory: Two core decision theories coexist in the gambling behavior of monkeys and humans.
 Tymula A et al, and Yamada H. Sci Adv.
 2023, 9(20): eade7972.)
 (Project 4-1).

-We have also developed and improved a category inference task to investigate the neural basis of hierarchical cognition and are now training two monkeys.
+- We have also developed a category reversal inference task requiring hierarchical processing and identified reward predictive and category-encoding neurons in the macaque LPFC and hippocampus.
 In addition, to examine the interaction between hierarchical cognition and social preferences, we developed a donation task and conducted fMRI experiments.
 We found that the prosocials and proselfs showed contrasting behavioral tendencies and neural representations.
 This study received an excellent poster award (23rd Winter Workshop of "Brain and Mind Mechanisms").
 (Project 4-2)

 3. Future plans